The relationship between price and quantity of a good

 - Production Planning: Farmers decide how much to plant based on expected prices, using schedules for guidance.

-- Market Analysis: Economists predict trends, like how technology might increase supply of IT services in Bengaluru.
+- Market Analysis: Economists predict trends, like how technology might increase the supply of IT services in Bengaluru.

-- Policy Making: Governments use schedules to assess impacts of policies, like minimum support prices for farmers.
+- Policy Making: Governments use schedules to assess the impacts of policies, like minimum support prices for farmers.

 - Negotiation and Contracts: Businesses use schedules for agreeing on future deliveries, like vegetable suppliers to markets.